 Thus, the argument is that Immediate identification of a thought is introspective knowledge by acquaintance (primary epistemic introspection) that it is the thought it is, and that this is not possible without simple acquaintance, which itself depends upon the introspected state having phenomenal character.
 Immediate identification of a particular thought requires Immediate discriminative awareness of its distinctive phenomenal properties.
-Since each conscious thought-type has a distinctive phenomenology, there is something it is like to entertain it; and since there is something it is like to entertain it, it is possible Immediately to identify it.
+Since each conscious thought-type has a distinctive phenomenology, there is something it is like to entertain it; and since there is something it is like to entertain it; and since there is something it is like to entertain it.